 Speaking of frozen food, remember to make the best use of your freezer!
 Frozen vegetables are a great and quick alternative to fresh vegetables.
 They still have just as many nutrients as they would if they were fresh, and they are quicker to prepare.
 Buying meat or fish in bulk, and then freezing them for later use will save you so much money in the long run.
 Frozen fruit for smoothies or snacks, is a great option as well.

 There is no point in doing a physical activity that you loathe, as you’re not going to stick to it as an enjoyable and consistent routine.
 For example, I DESPISE running!
 I did cross country for two years and hated every second of it.
 I do things that I enjoy like swimming, weights, and aerobics.
 It keeps me consistently active, as I’m motivated to do them and make them a part of my routine.
 I also find that I get the most out of my workouts when I exercise with someone, so I either go to the gym or a workout class with a friend.

-Thankfully, RGU Sport are offering free membership to students for the rest of semester!
+Thankfully, RGU Sport are offering free membership to students!
 If you’re someone that has been thinking about going to the gym for a while, this is your chance.Rebecca Wheildon, RGU Student

 If you’re not comfortable with going to the gym, walking is a great form of exercise that a lot of people overlook.
 I love listening to music and going for a long walk, so choose an activity that works for you and that you will enjoy.